All fall scholarship, internship, award, and grant submissions are being accepted now through November 6, 2023.

 Chapter Service Project Grants are designed to encourage local chapters to be innovative in developing projects that further the vision and goals of the Society.
 The Society will award a limited number of grants, for no more than $500 each, to support local chapter activities.
 Funds may be requested for separate projects or for parts of larger projects, and chapters should explore ways to use Service Project Grants in combination with funds secured from other sources.
 Funds may be requested for ongoing projects, but there is no guarantee that projects funded during one grant period will receive funding in future grant periods.

-The Sigma Tau Delta Spring Internship Stipend offers funding for current undergraduate and graduate student members accepting non- or low-paying spring 2020 internships.
-This is a competitive program providing a limited number of stipends of up to $1,500 each.
-The internship must involve working for an organization while being directed by a supervisor/mentor within that organization, and the internship’s duties must be consistent with the applicant’s level of education, area of study, and career goals.
+The Sigma Tau Delta Spring Internship Stipend offers funding for current undergraduate and graduate student members accepting internships for which their expenses exceed what they will be paid.
+Sigma Tau Delta will not cover expenses related to tuition and/or student fees.
+The Internship Stipend is a competitive program providing a limited number of stipends of up to $1,500 each.
+The internship must involve working for an “organization” while being directed by a supervisor/mentor within that organization, and the intern’s duties must be consistent with the applicant’s level of education, area of study, and career goals.
 Financial need will be taken into consideration in addition to internship length.
-Applicants are responsible for obtaining and providing verification of the internship.

 The W. W. Norton & Company Internship offers Sigma Tau Delta students the opportunity to gain experience in college/university publishing through a 12-week internship program.
 Internships provide valuable hands-on experience with the day-to-day work that brings books into existence, as well as opportunities to network with employees at the company and with fellow interns who frequently go on to become colleagues in the field.